For the most part, ESL teachers in China are a good bunch of people.

 Teaching oral English means exactly that – teaching oral English.

-While it’s ok to play movies now and again, don’t rely on them to make up the bulk of your lessons.
+While it’s ok to play movies in your Chinese classroom now and again, don’t rely on them to make up the bulk of your lessons.

 4. They complain a lot